sdeeg-pivotal/cna-demo-greeting/demo1.md

 #Build a Micro-Service

-The goal of this demo is to build a basic micro-service with externalized configuration.
+The goal of this demo is show how to build a basic micro-service with an externalized configuration.

 ##1 Create Service